oscarYogas/theclassm/wp-content/plugins/metorik-helper/readme.txt

 We all make mistakes.
 To get them back, go to http://yoursite.com/wp-admin?show-metorik-notices=yes while logged in as an administrator.

 == Changelog ==
+= 1.5.0 =
+* Added a filter 'metorik_cart_items', which can be used to disable Metorik's cart items count code.
+* Don't include auto-draft & checkout-draft orders in updated endpoints.
+* Added a filter 'metorik_orders_updated_query', which can be used for modifying the 'orders/updated' API endpoint query.
+* Send phone numbers with carts.

 = 1.4.1 =
 * Fix PHP notice with WP 5.5 and REST API changes.